mperzichilli/pyap/README.rst

-Pyap: Python address parser
+Pyap2: Python address parser
 ===========================

-Pyap is an MIT Licensed text processing library, written in Python, for detecting and parsing addresses.
+Pyap2 is a maintained fork of Pyap, a regex-based python library for detecting and parsing addresses.
 Currently it supports US 🇺🇸, Canadian 🇨🇦 and British 🇬🇧 addresses.